jennifernha/NLP-App-Reviews-Sentiment-Analysis/README.md

 ## Overview
 How the world eats is changing dramatically.
 A little under two decades ago, restaurant-quality meal delivery was still largely limited to foods such as pizza and Chinese.
 Nowadays, food delivery has become a global market worth more than $150 billion, having more than tripled since 2017.
 In the United States, the market has more than doubled during the COVID-19 pandemic, following healthy historical growth of 8 percent (Source: [McKinsey](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/ordering-in-the-rapid-evolution-of-food-delivery)).

-Food delivery apps are offering a more convenient way for people to get the meals that they want.
+With this emerging trend, food delivery apps are also booming and offers a more convenient way for people to get the meals that they want.
 Therefore, hungry users are willing to pay additional charges and delivery fees to have it delivered to their front door.
 These types of apps aren’t going anywhere anytime soon.
 More than likely, they’re here to stay — for good.
 ***

 ## Business Problem